Adjusting ski bindings after mounting

 • Screwdriver

-Step 1: Place the front of the ski boot in the toe piece
+Step 1: Place the front of the ski boot in the front cup

-Always use the ski boot of the person who will actually be using the skis.
-This is the only way to safely adjust the binding.
-Place the front of the ski boot in the toe piece.
-The back of your ski boot may not fit directly into the heel piece.
+Always use the ski boot of the person who will actually use the skis.
+Only then is it possible to safely adjust the binding.
+Place the front of the ski boot in the front cup.
+The back of your ski boot may not fit directly into the rear cup.

-At the back of the heel piece, you'll find an adjustment screw for the pressure.
-Turning this screw will move the heel piece forward or backward.
-The ski binding is positioned correctly when the ski boot falls into the heel piece.
+At the back of the rear cup, you'll find an adjustment screw for pressure.
+By turning it, you can slide the rear cup forward or backward.
+The ski binding is far enough back when the ski boot falls into the rear cup.

 Step 3: Place the ski boot in the ski binding